emmagrealy/Group_QA_Assignment/task-estimation.md

 **3) Use-Case Point estimation:**  estimation on the use cases where the unadjusted actor weights and unadjusted use case weights are used to determine the software testing estimation.

 **4) Functional point analysis:** This method consists of assigning each functional point a weighted number based on difficulty.
 Ranking each from 1-5, with 1 (simple), 3 (medium), or 5 (complex).

+## The Basic Prerequisites Of The Test Estimation Process

+**_Test Estimation_** is the process of finding an estimate, or approximate value, that is usable for some purpose even if input data may be incomplete, uncertain, or unstable.

+**1) Insights gathered from past experience:** It is always good practice to spend some time recalling past projects which presented comparable or similar challenges to the current project you are working on.

+**2) The available documents or artifacts:** The test management repository tools are very helpful in these situationa as they store many requirement and clarification documents.
+These documents define the scope of the project being done.

+**3) Assumptions about the type of work:** Having previous experience with similar projects helps in making predictions about the project.
+This is why hiring experienced professionals is important.

+**4) Calculation of potential risks:** The testing team also needs to prepare for the potential risks and threats which they may have to face in the future.
+This follows on from making assumptions about the type of work you are doing.

+**5) Determining whether the documents have been baselined:** The team also needs to make a decision on if the requirements for the peoject have been baselined.
+If the documents are not baselined then it is crucial to determine the frequency of the changes.

+**6) All responsibilities and dependencies should be clear:** The organization should clearly define the roles and responsibilities for everyone who would be performing the estimation process.

+**7) Documentation and tracking of the estimation records:** All the relevant information to the estimation process should be documented.

+**8) Activities which are required to be performed during the test estimation process:**
+- Organize the team that would perform the estimations - best to have pervious experience
+- Break the project down into project stages and ensuing essential activities
+- Compute the estimations based upon previous projects and experience of members
+- Prioritize the possible threats and come up with the responces to tackle those potential risks
+- Review and document the key part of the work
+- Submit the work to the relevant stakeholders

 ## Resources
 - https://www.softwaretestinghelp.com/agile-estimation-techniques/